-Currently, per-mile insurance is available in California, Oregon, Washington, Virginia, and Illinois.
+Currently, per-mile insurance is available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.

 At this time, we’re only able to offer insurance to individuals who are in permanent possession of a vehicle either through ownership (paid for or financed) or a leasing agreement.